OpenAgenda/oa-public/packages/inboxes/README.md

 And for a network inbox - which may never be required - we just write

-    inbox( 'network', uidOfNetwork );
+    inbox( { type: 'network', uid: uidOfNetwork } );

+## Conversation

-A conversation needs to be identifiable by a unique hash ( to stick it to a 'reply-to' in a mail: 'reply-to: 192014.user-abdc21fdqjhjglkqsfdq.conversations@openagenda.com' )
+A conversation needs to be identifiable by a unique identifier ( to stick it to a 'reply-to' in a mail: 'reply-to: 192014.user-12908331.conversations@openagenda.com' ).
+Messages appended sequentially to a conversation, using an .addMessage method.

+    // fetch a conversation like this
+    const conversation = await inbox( 12345678 ).get( 12908331 );

+    // or like this
+    const conversation = await inbox( 12345678 ).get( { uid: 12908331 } );

-The integrating controller can figure out if the user is a involved in the conversation.
+The integrating controller can figure out if the user is a involved in the conversation, the service only registers the identifier of the user of a message when it is added to a conversation.

+### Messages

+An anonymous message could be:

+    await conversation.addMessage( 'J\'ai un colis pour le 21, je peux le laisser ici?' );

+Specify an author will make it less anonymous ( allowing us to display more user info with the message )

+    await conversation.addMessage( 'Oui, on a l\'habitude', { author: 12345678 } );

+This is the same as:

+    await conversation.addMessage( 'Uiiiii, vous êtes quiiii', { author: { uid: 12345678, type: 'user' } } );

+Often, a message author will write on behalf of another entity, his organization ( or agenda ) in OA use cases:

+    await conversation.addMessage( 'Le mec d\'UPS.', { author: 19209283, onBehalf: { type: 'transporter', uid: 921983 } } );

+Types are relevent to identify what kind of identifier is being used.
+A default type can be specified at init of the service.
+The service does not care what all possible types are.

+    await conversation.addMessage( 'Je signe où?', { author: 19209283, onBehalf: { type: 'organization', uid: 930390103 } } );

+A default type could also be defined at service initialization for the onBehalf option, to make it shorter to add messages:

+service.init( {
+  // ...
+  defaultTypes: {
+    inbox: 'agenda'
+    author: 'user',
+    onBehalf: 'agenda'
+  }
+  // ...
+} );

+Adding a message would be then easier:

+    await conversation.addMessage( 'Ici.', { author: 19209283, onBehalf: 921983 } );

+### Actions

+Here be actions.